 53 Pendell Road, Poughkeepsie

 This innovative Dutchess Community College program, now in its 21st year, introduces girls to opportunities in historically male-dominated fields.
 The program is open to girls in fifth through eighth grades; there is a $10 registration fee and online preregistration is required.

 The program offers hands-on workshops in science, technology, engineering and math developed by DCC faculty and designed to engage young women and encourage them to explore career opportunities in those fields.
 Participants have the opportunity to be involved in hands-on experiments, discover the worlds of geometry, biology, chemistry, physics, and more.
 There are many different workshops to choose from.
 Girls select their workshops during the online registration.

-Participating faculty come from the DCC Departments of Mathematics, Physical and Computer Sciences; HGE (History, Government and Economics); ENACT (Engineering, Architecture and Computer Sciences); Allied Health and Biological Sciences; Performing, Visual Arts and Communications; and Academic Services.
+Participating faculty come from the DCC Departments of Mathematics, Physical and Computer Sciences; History, Government and Economics; Engineering, Architecture and Computer Sciences; Allied Health and Biological Sciences; Performing, Visual Arts and Communications; and Academic Services.